kodekloudhub/certified-kubernetes-administrator-course/docs/12-Troubleshooting/10-Practice-Test-Troubleshoot-Network.md

    kubectl get pods -A
    ```

-   Mow we see that the `webapp` and `mysql` pods are stuck at `ContainerCreating`.
+   Now we see that the `webapp` and `mysql` pods are stuck at `ContainerCreating`.
 We need to describe the pods and check the errors.

    You will note that they are complaining about `network: unable to allocate IP address`, so clearly we have a networking issue.